All Episodes

 I don't think it's important to re-elect the president.

-If we want this country to have a kind of future, our children agree.
+I think it's essential to re-elect the president if we want this country to have a kind of future that our children are grand.

-See, this is if Bill Clinton's daughter didn't have her way paved for her, no way he'd support this.
+See, this is If Bill Clinton's daughter didn't have her way paved for her, no way he'd support this.

 No way.